 Note: This release is for the 18M only.
 The 18R and 18R2 will remain as 2.1.0.

-- Sleep mode wake-up optimizations - Improved efficiencies in waking up from sleep mode with higher module counts.
+- Sleep mode wake fix - Improved efficiencies / in some cases modules would not wake up from sleep mode and require manual re-boot

 v2.1.0, May 2012